What SSD will be compatible with Lenovo ThinkPad 13?

 Create a WinPE bootable media created by AOME Backupper Professional.

-First, connect the external hard drive to your Lenovo ThinkPad 13, install and run AOMEI Backupper Professional to its home window.
-Select System Backup under Backup column.
+First, connect the external hard drive to your Lenovo ThinkPad 13.
+Then, install and run AOMEI Backupper Professional, select System Backup under Backup column.

 Second, edit the Task Name to differ from other backups.
 Then choose the external hard drive as target disk to save Lenovo ThinkPad 13 system image file,